tetratelabs/wazero/RATIONALE.md

 WASI is an abstraction over syscalls.
 For example, the signature of `fs.Open` does not permit use of flags.
 This creates conflict on what default behaviors to take when Go implemented `os.DirFS`.
 On the other hand, `path_open` can pass flags, and in fact tests require them to be honored in specific ways.
-This extends beyond WASI as even `GOOS=js GOARCH=wasm` compiled code requires certain flags passed to `os.OpenFile` which are impossible to pass due to the signature of `fs.FS`.

 This conflict requires us to choose what to be more compatible with, and which type of user to surprise the least.
 We assume there will be more developers compiling code to wasm than developers of custom filesystem plugins, and those compiling code to wasm will be better served if we are compatible with WASI.
 Hence on conflict, we prefer WASI behavior vs the behavior of `os.DirFS`.

-Meanwhile, it is possible that Go will one day compile to `GOOS=wasi` in addition to `GOOS=js`.
-When there is shared stake in WASI, we expect gaps like these to be easier to close.

 See https://github.com/WebAssembly/wasi-testsuite
 See https://github.com/golang/go/issues/58141